Edric Cundell: Conductor and composer

-Other Proms performances in the early 1920s included the sonnet for tenor and orchestra Our Dead (premiered on 19 October 1920 with the famous tenor Gervase Elwes) and various songs.
+Other Proms performances in the early 1920s included the sonnet for tenor and orchestra Our Dead (premiered on 19 October 1920 with the tenor Gervase Elwes) and various songs.
 On 4 July 1931 two movements of his Symphony in C minor were performed at Queen's Hall alongside a performance of Portsmouth Point by William Walton.
-His String Quartet No 2 won a Daily Telegraph competition in 1933 and was taken up as a repertoire piece (and recorded) by the well-known Griller String Quartet.
+His String Quartet No. 2 won a Daily Telegraph competition in 1933 and was taken up as a repertoire piece (and recorded) by the Griller String Quartet.
 Blackfriars (1955), as arranged by Frank Wright, became a noted test piece for brass bands.

-In 1920 Cundell married the sculptress Helena Harding Scott (1891-1975).
+In 1920 Cundell married the sculptor Helena Harding Scott (1891–1975).
 The couple had two children, and the family lived at 3 Acacia Gardens, London NW8.
 He was made a Commander of the Order of the British Empire in 1949.
 He died at his home, Bear House, Ashwell, Hertfordshire in 1961 at the age of 68.